learn-co-curriculum/phase-3-hashketball/README.md

 can help you find your way again.
 We'll teach you more about debugging throughout this course and do a deeper dive on Pry specifically.

+## Conclusion

+This is a new frontier for you!
+You are now using powerful tools of Ruby to transform a nested data structure, that you made from non-computer-ready data, to produce insights.
+You've made huge strides in becoming a really solid developer in the procedural programming paradigm.
+This is a huge moment.
+Celebrate it!

+Believe it or not the code that put rockets in space and mankind on the Moon were only slight variations on this style of programming.
+You've learned something really powerful!

 ## Resources

 * [Rspec's example flag][example]